Our Vision, Mission and Values

 - BOC Healthcare Ireland

-We are also grateful to the companies who donated to ILFA in lieu of flowers at the funeral of an employee, colleague or a relative.
+We are also grateful to the companies who donated to ILFA in fundraising matching and in memory.

 Partnering with ILFA